GEH2001/FBI-Warning/README.md

-#Introduction for GEH
+#Introduction for GEH \n
-Hello everyone !
+Hello everyone ! \n
-This is GuoEnhui !
+This is GuoEnhui ! \n
-I am new here, and i will use github to learn a lot about CS.
-Because I wanna be a computer programmer,and I want to go to US if I can.
+I am new here, and I will use github to learn a lot about CS. \n Because I wanna be a computer programmer,and I want to go to US if I can.